 There are instances when your neighbours can intervene in your loft conversion building plans.
-Naturally, this is a situation that people do not always understand and can be unfamiliar with – so let’s find out: can my neighbour stop my loft conversion?
+Naturally, this is a situation that people do not always understand and can be unfamiliar with, so let’s find out…

 Can My Neighbour Stop My Loft Conversion?

-You do not normally need permission from your neighbours for your loft conversion, nor Planning Permission from your council (as loft conversions are usually counted as “Permitted Development”, but you may need to have a Party Wall Agreement if the project is in a terraced or semi-detached property.
+You don’t normally need permission from your neighbours for your loft conversion, nor planning permission from your council (as loft conversions are usually counted as “Permitted Development”, but you may need to have a Party Wall Agreement if the project is in a terraced or semi-detached property.
 This Act provides a structure for preventing or resolving any disputes in relation to party walls, structures, walls and excavations in neighbouring buildings.
 Typically the work taking place will affect the party wall due to steelwork being installed, or raising the wall to form a dormer.

 However, if your loft conversion does not involve cutting into the party wall (a wall shared between you and a neighbour) for supporting any structural alterations or supporting beams, then there is little your neighbours can do to go against this.